SQLite

 • Connections: Displays information on all currently established connections in the node.

-• Delete: Used to remove the node.
+• Delete Node: Used to remove the node.
 Please note that this action cannot be undone.

 Finally, the world map at the bottom of the page visualizes all cluster nodes in their specific geo-locations.